EvelynGriffith/data-analysis/writing/reflection.md

     return data_number_list
 ```

 This function is called the transform_string_to_number_list function.
-It takes a variable called data_text which is a string and then return it as a list of float values.
-This starts with teh variable called data_number_list which is an empty string.
-This will then be passed into a for loop which takes the variable called line and then splits the lines within data_text this line will then be split again into individual entities and appended to the data_number_list.
-This list will then be returned.
+It takes a variable called data_text which is a string and then returns a list of float values which will be called data_number_list once it is defined within the function.
+This starts with the variable called data_number_list which is an empty string.
+This will then be passed into a for loop which takes the variable called line and then splits the lines within data_text.
+This will make it so that the file only has single lines now, but then line will then be split again into individual entities and appended to the data_number_list.
+This list will then be returned as a now not empty list called data_number_list.

 #### What is the purpose of the following function in the context of the `summarize` module?